mwolfhoffman/recently-sold-properties-county-assessor-scrape/Readme.md

 These scripts can be easily customized for other counties.

-I wrote this scraper because I was curious how scammers and home-warranty companies get access to this data.
+I wrote this scraper because I was curious how scammers and home-warranty companies get access to this data so easily and I also wanted to improve my python web scraping skillset.

 ## Requirments
 1. Python3